opentofu/tofu-ls/docs/architecture.md

 ## Filesystem

-`filesystem` package provides an `io/fs` compatible interface primarily for any jobs which need to operate on the whole directory (Terraform module) regardless of where the file contents comes from (virtual document or OS filesystem).
+`filesystem` package provides an `io/fs` compatible interface primarily for any jobs which need to operate on the whole directory (OpenTofu module) regardless of where the file contents comes from (virtual document or OS filesystem).

 ![filesystem-decision-logic](./images/filesystem-decision-logic.png)

 ## LSP/RPC Layer

 `langserver` package represents the RPC layer responsible for processing any incoming and outgoing LSP (RPC JSON) requests/responses between the server and client.
 The `langserver/handlers` package generally follows a pattern of 1 file per LSP method.
-The package also contains E2E tests which exercise the language server from client's perspective. [`service.go`](https://github.com/hashicorp/terraform-ls/blob/main/internal/langserver/handlers/service.go) represents the "hot path" of the LSP/RPC layer, basically mapping functions to method names which the server supports.
+The package also contains E2E tests which exercise the language server from client's perspective. [ `service.go`](https://github.com/opentofu/tofu-ls/blob/main/internal/langserver/handlers/service.go) represents the "hot path" of the LSP/RPC layer, basically mapping functions to method names which the server supports.

-[`protocol`](https://pkg.go.dev/github.com/hashicorp/terraform-ls@main/internal/protocol) package represents the structs reflecting LSP spec, i.e. the structure of request and response JSON bodies.
+[`protocol`](https://pkg.go.dev/github.com/opentofu/tofu-ls@main/internal/protocol) package represents the structs reflecting LSP spec, i.e. the structure of request and response JSON bodies.
 Given that there is no other complete and/or well-maintained representation of the LSP spec for Go (at the time of writing), majority of this is copied from within `gopls`, which in turn generates these from the TypeScript SDK - practically the only officially maintained and most complete implementation of LSP spec to date.

 Mentioned `protocol` request/response representations may not always be practical throughout the codebase and within `hcl-lang`, therefore `lsp` package contains various helpers to convert the `protocol` types from and to other internal types we use to represent the same data.
 It also filters and checks the data using client and server capabilities, such that other parts of the codebase don't have to.

 ## "Features"

-The `internal/features` package tries to group certain "dialects" of the Terraform language into self-contained features.
+The `internal/features` package tries to group certain "dialects" of the OpenTofu language into self-contained features.
 A feature manages its own state, jobs, decoder, and file parsing logic.

 We currently have several features: